An elderly Irish woman described herself as ‘the happiest person alive’ after eventually finding her birth mother after a six-decade search.

-A year ago, she called RTÉ’s ‘Liveline’ to appeal for help and as luck would have it a genealogist happened to be listening.
+In 2018, she called RTÉ’s ‘Liveline’ to appeal for help and as luck would have it a genealogist happened to be listening.

 The genealogist got in touch and after Eileen took a DNA test they worked hard to track down her birth mother.